 Dear parent,

-Recently, your child h could. as not been behaving as well in school as they
+Recently, your child has not been beh could. naving as well in school as they

-It is important that your child understands the need to follow it if you could discuss their behaviour with them. our pupil code of conduct, and I would appreciate
+It is important that your child understands the need to follow our pupil code of it if you could discuss their behaviour with them. f conduct, and I would appreciate

-If your child's behaviour does not improve, I will contact you we can work together.
-However, at this stage I am confide will be sufficient.
+If your child's behaviour does not improve, I will contact you again and suggest can work together.
+However, at this stage I am confident that a reminder of hosufficient.

 Yours sincerely,

 Class teacher name:

 Class teacher signature:

 Date:

 Behaviour letter - return slip

-Please return this slip to school to confirm you have received d this letter.
+Please return this slip to school to confirm you have received this letter.
 Thank you.

 Name of child:

 Parent name:

 Parent signature:

 Date: